Expert Guide by Divya Batra Masiwal, MA Clinical Psychology

 Benefits of Art Therapy

-Research and clinical experience show that art therapy provides numerous benefits for mental health and emotional well-being:
+Research and clinical experience show that art therapy provides numerous benefits for mental health and emotional well-being — we cover the evidence in depth in our guide to the benefits of art therapy:

 Emotional Benefits